 Premedical Preparation at Emporia State

 Emporia State University is a great place to complete your premed studies.
 We offer the amenities of a smaller school, combined with a high level of academic rigor that lets our students be among the best-prepared of any who enter medical school.
 The advantages of attending ESU are numerous.
 Premed advising is done by the premed advisory committee.
-The committee is comprised of chemistry faculty members Kim Simons and Art Landis (who also serve as co-chairs), and biology faculty members Dwight Moore and Brent Thomas.
+The committee is comprised of chemistry faculty member Kim Simons and biology faculty members Dwight Moore and Brent Thomas.
 It will behoove you to get to know these people well, as they will be providing a letter of recommendation from the advisory committee on your behalf.

 Although the information here is most directly related to preparation for medical school at the University of Kansas Medical Center (KUMC), to which almost all of our premed students apply, it is generally applicable to other schools as well.
 However, the student is prudent to check specific requirements for any program in which he or she might be interested.
 Most ESU students interested in osteopathic medicine consider the Kansas City University of Medicine and Biosciences or the Kirksville College of Osteopathic Medicine.
 General information can be obtained from the Association of American Medical Colleges (AAMC) or the American Association of Colleges of Osteopathic Medicine (AACOM).